juechen-zzz/Machine-Learning/K-近邻算法/Readme.md

 # Code structure

 * kNN.py is the main algorithm.
-The rest of the file is an understanding of each function
+The rest of the file is an understanding of each function.